stefan-wuensch/tmp/README.md

 Go to CloudFormation Stacks console: <br>
 https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks?filter=active

-Select the site stack, go to **Resources** and look for `AWS::RDS::DBInstance` in the _Type_ column.
+Select the site stack.
+Again, the name of the CloudFormation Stack for this demo website is `HUIT-Nagios-CloudWatch-Bootcamp`.

-Again, the name of the CloudFormation Stack for this demo website is `HUIT-AWS-and-Nagios-Boot-Camp-Drupal-Demo-Site`.
+Go to **Resources** and look for `AWS::RDS::DBInstance` in the _Type_ column.

 ### 4a.